AnandhaRagaven/Brain-Tumor-Detection/README.md

 # Brain-Tumor-Detection
-Given an MRI image of a brain, it tells is it contains tumor or not using TensorFlow
+Given an MRI image of a brain, it predicts whether it contains tumor using TensorFlow Framework

 Data Sets Taken Form Kaggle